Annotate images in TextEdit on Mac

 In the TextEdit app on your Mac, move your pointer over an image, click the Markup pop-up menu , then choose Markup.

 If you don’t see the pop-up menu, you may need to enable Markup.
-Choose Apple menu > System Settings, then click , click Actions, then select the Markup tickbox.
+Choose Apple menu > System Settings, click Privacy & Security in the sidebar, click Extensions on the right (you may need to scroll down), click Actions, then select Markup.

 Use the tools in the toolbar to mark up the image (or use the Touch Bar).